JMIBarth/cichlid_popNeHist/README.md

-This code repository is associated with the manuscript "Demographic and ecological factors shaping genomic diversity in a cichlid adaptive radiation" by USouza-Costa D et al.
+This code repository is associated with the manuscript "Demographic and ecological factors shaping genomic diversity in a cichlid adaptive radiation" by Souza-Costa D et al.